vizkidd/QuickBLAST/README.md

 ??QuickBLAST
 ```

  Written in C++ and interfaced with R using Rcpp, the package is wrapped around ncbi-c++ toolkit's CBl2Seq Class (same with arrow) and exposing the functions to R with C linkage.
-I use getlogin() to store username as output metadata, this might raise red flags (in ArrowWrapper.cpp).
+I use getlogin() to store username in output metadata, this might raise red flags (in ArrowWrapper.cpp).
 QuickBLAST provides better interoperability with R for NCBI-BLAST.
-After much poking around, Dependent libraries (Apache Arrow and NCBI-C++ Toolkit) are compiled from scratch (and without Windows APIs on Windows - using MSYS2 and MinGW provided with RTools4.3).
+After much poking around, dependent libraries (Apache Arrow and NCBI-C++ Toolkit) are now compiled from scratch (and without Windows APIs on Windows - using MSYS2 and MinGW provided with RTools4.3).

 The main difference between this PKG and the rest would be that
 + Quick blast is multi-threaded with { file reading (as chunks), BLASTing, wrapping hits into Arrow data structures }, and { writing of Arrow::RecordBatches to the output file in batches } is done in seperate threads.
 Hits are also converted into Rcpp::List if you want values to be returned to R.
 + QuickBLAST does not use Sys.Calls to invoke BLAST.
 You don't need BLAST programs in you system
++ BLAST DBs are not explicitly created

 Cons :
 + Limited score attributes